apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/InstrumentYourLibrary.md

 ### Global vs. "Stored" Tracers and Instruments

-Tracing works similarly to swift-log and swift-metrics, in the sense that there is a global "backend" configured at application start, by end-users (developers) of an application.
+Tracing works similarly to Swift Log and Swift Metrics, in the sense that there is a global "backend" configured at application start, by end-users (developers) of an application.
 And this is how using `Tracing/InstrumentationSystem/tracer` gets the "right" tracer at runtime.

-#### Should my library accept a tracer parameter?
+#### Accept a tracer parameter for per-instance overrides

-You may be tempted to allow users to configure a tracer as part of your applications initialization.
-Generally we advise against that pattern, because it makes it confusing which library needs to be configured, how, and where -- and if libraries are composed, perhaps the setting is not available to the actual "end-user" anymore.
+Accepting an optional tracer parameter is a good idea whenever you want callers to be able to override the instrument for a specific instance, whether for testing or for any other legitimate per-instance need.

-On the other hand, it may be valuable for testing scenarios to be able to set a tracer on a specific instance of your library.
-Therefore, if you really want to offer a configurable `Instrument` or `Tracer` then we suggest defaulting this setting to `nil`, and if it is `nil`, reaching to the global `InstrumentationSystem/instrument` or `Tracing/InstrumentationSystem/tracer` - this way it is possible to override a tracer for testing on a per-instance basis, but the default mode of operation that end-users expect from libraries remains working.
+Default the parameter to `nil`, and fall back to the global `InstrumentationSystem/instrument` or `Tracing/InstrumentationSystem/tracer` when it's `nil`.
+This keeps the default mode of operation that end-users expect from libraries working, while still letting callers override the tracer per instance.

-#### Honoring a caller's scope
+Avoid making this the primary way end-users configure tracing for your library, though.
+It becomes confusing which library needs to be configured, how, and where, especially once libraries are composed, and the setting may not reach the actual "end-user" anymore.

-A library observes a caller's ``withTracer(_:_:)-mixl`` scope only if it resolves the instrument *per call*, through the free-function `withSpan` / `startSpan` or `InstrumentationSystem/instrument` at the emission site.
-A library that captures a `Tracer` once at construction ignores any scope entered later, so resolve per call unless you deliberately want to pin one instrument to an instance.
+#### Honor a caller's scope

-#### Testing your library's instrumentation
+Don't resolve a `Tracer` once and hold on to it, for example by storing it during initialization.
+If you do, your library keeps using whichever instrument was active at that moment, and it never sees a tracer a caller activates later with ``withTracer(_:_:)-mixl``.

-``withTracer(_:_:)-mixl``
+Instead, resolve the instrument on every call, through `withSpan` / `startSpan` or `InstrumentationSystem/instrument`, right where you use it.
+That way your library always picks up whatever tracer is active for the caller's current task, including one set by a caller's ``withTracer(_:_:)-mixl`` scope.

-is the recommended way to test span emission and context propagation from a library.
+#### Test your library's instrumentation

-Each test sets its own in-memory tracer as the active instrument for the duration of a closure.
-Because the binding is task-local, tests run in parallel without serialization or global-state cleanup.
+``withTracer(_:_:)-mixl`` is the recommended way to test span emission from a library: each test binds its own in-memory tracer, and because the binding is task-local, tests run in parallel with no shared state.

 ```swift
 import Testing